firebird-finance/firebird-docs/docs/ama/cdoama.md

 **Prod (Value DeFi)**

-Everyone.
-Our guests have been amazing answering all your questions, just putting up a 5min warning for final questions so we can let the CDO team get back to their hard work!
+Everyone, our guests have been amazing answering all your questions, just putting up a 5 min warning for final questions so we can let the CDO team get back to their hard work!

 **misuDiscord (CDO finance)**